Sancocho - A Dominican Republic Food Recipe

 What is Dominican Sancocho made of?

-Dominican sancocho is made up of four types of meat typically including beef, goat, chicken and pork or sausage, simmered together with local herbs, vegetables, root vegetables, plantains, hot peppers and spices.
+Dominican Sancocho is made up of four types of meat, typically including beef, goat, chicken and pork or sausage, simmered together with local herbs, vegetables, root vegetables, plantains, hot peppers and spices.

 Is Sancocho Dominican or Puerto Rican?